Abhi10699/ipynb-merger/README.md

-# PyMergeNotebooks
+# IPython Notebook Merger

-PyMergeNotebooks is a Python tool designed to merge multiple Jupyter notebooks and generate a single HTML file for easy submission or sharing.
+A Python tool designed to merge multiple Jupyter notebooks and generate a single HTML file for easy submission or sharing.
 It simplifies the process of combining notebooks and presenting them in a cohesive format.

+## Purpose

+During College Homework Submission, our professor expects all the work in a single HTML file, which means we have to combine all the notebooks and convert them to HTML.
+Doing this everytime costs alot of time and is not efficient.
+Thus I made this tool for my classmates and myself to make this process easier for everybody :)

+## Limitation

+- Only works with notebooks exported from certain version of jupyter-notebook.
+Not sure which one.. **Future Enhancement**

 ## Installation